paulgeeleher/pRRophetic2/README.md

 ---

-**Note**: This repository contains the R 4.0+ compatible version of pRRophetic with important bug fixes.
+**Note**: This repository contains the R 4.0+ compatible version of pRRophetic with some bug fixes.
 The original package may not work correctly with newer R versions.